DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 * > Saved FeatureData[Taxonomy] to: ./taxonomy99/classification.qza
 * > Saved FeatureData[BLAST6] to: ./taxonomy99/search_results.qza

-## Step6: Outputs and R-import
+## Step 7: Finalize Outputs for R
-Now that we completed the taxonomy classification we can regroup the important files to be imported into R for downstream analyses:
+Congratulations!
+The QIIME2 portion of the pipeline is complete.
+We now have a set of artifacts that can be imported into R (e.g., using the `qiime2R` package) to create a phyloseq object for downstream statistical analysis and visualization.
+Let's organize the final, essential files into a single directory.

 ```
 mkdir phyloseq